lawrennd/old_talks/_ai/includes/caleb-mcduff.md

 \ifndef{calebMcduff}
 \define{calebMcduff}
 \editme
-\newslide{}

-\includejpg{../slides/diagrams/Caleb_McDuff_WIX_Silence_Racing_livery}{70%}

 \notes{In contrast, our computers are more like go-karts.
 Underpowered, but with well-matched tires.
-More efficient, but somehow less extraordinary, less beautiful.}
+They can communicate far more fluidly.
+They are more efficient, but somehow less extraordinary, less beautiful.}

+\newslide{}

+\figure{\includejpg{../slides/diagrams/Caleb_McDuff_WIX_Silence_Racing_livery}{70%}}{Caleb McDuff driving for WIX Silence Racing.}{caleb-mcduff}

 \endif